 Probability of future economic benefits

-As stated in IAS 38.25, the criterion for future economic benefits’ probability is always deemed satisfied for separately acquired intangible assets.
+As stated in IAS 38.25, the criterion for future economic benefits’ probability is always satisfied for separately acquired intangible assets.

 Control over future economic benefits